 The Danish language is Danish, or Dansk.
 As an expat you should learn at least a little bit of Danish, which will help ingratiate you with the Danes.
 Since most Danes are proficient at English, they will often start speaking english, if they detect that Danish is not your natural tongue.
+Unfortunately, in group settings they will quickly revert back to Danish even if the whole group speaks English.

 English is widely spoken, especially in Copenhagen and other major cities.
 If you live furthur out in the country, especially on Jutland, there will be fewer people who speak english.
 The younger generation are quite good, but the older generation will not be able to speak english, so Danish will help you there.